|Nutrition Facts (per serving)|

 Place the cheesecake pan inside a large roasting pan with high sides.
 Carefully pour the hot water into the roasting pan, being careful not to splash any water into the cheesecake.
 Bake for 55-70 minutes or until the center is almost set.
 When it’s done, the center of the cheesecake will slightly wobble if you gently shake the pan.
 Turn the oven off and open the oven door slightly.
 Let the cheesecake sit in the oven in the water bath as it cools down for 1 hour.

-Remove from the oven and water bath, then cool cheesecake completely uncovered at room temperature.
-Then cover and refrigerate the cheesecake for at least 4 hours or overnight.
+Remove from the oven and water bath, then cool cheesecake completely uncovered at room temperature for no more than 2 hours.
+Cover and refrigerate the cheesecake for at least 4 hours or overnight.

 Use a knife to loosen the chilled cheesecake from the rim of the springform pan, then remove the rim.
 Using a clean sharp knife, cut into slices for serving.